-GOSPEL - Matthew 20:1-16a

-Jesus told his disciples this parable: "The kingdom of heaven is like a landowner who went out at dawn to hire laborers for his vineyard.
+Priest/Lector: Alleluia, alleluia, alleluia.
+R. Alleluia, alleluia, alleluia.
+Priest/Lector: Open our hearts, O Lord, to listen to the words of your Son.
+R. Alleluia, alleluia, alleluia.
+GOSPEL - Matthew 20:1-16a Jesus told his disciples this parable: "The kingdom of heaven is like a landowner who went out at dawn to hire laborers for his vineyard.
 After agreeing with them for the usual daily wage, he sent them into his vineyard.
 Going out about nine o'clock, the landowner saw others standing idle in the marketplace, and he said to them, 'You too go into my vineyard, and I will give you what is just.'
 So they went off.
 And he went out again around noon, and around three o'clock, and did likewise.
 Going out about five o'clock, the landowner found others standing around, and said to them, 'Why do you stand here idle all day?'
 They answered, 'Because no one has hired us.'
 He said to them, 'You too go into my vineyard.'
 When it was evening the owner of the vineyard said to his foreman, 'Summon the laborers and give them their pay, beginning with the last and ending with the first.'
 When those who had started about five o'clock came, each received the usual daily wage.
 So when the first came, they thought that they would receive more, but each of them also got the usual wage.
 And on receiving it they grumbled against the landowner, saying, 'These last ones worked only one hour, and you have made them equal to us, who bore the day's burden and the heat.'
 He said to one of them in reply, 'My friend, I am not cheating you.
 Did you not agree with me for the usual daily wage?
 Take what is yours and go.
 What if I wish to give this last one the same as you?
 Or am I not free to do as I wish with my own money?
 Are you envious because I am generous?'
 Thus, the last will be first, and the first will be last."
-This is the gospel of the Lord.

-R/: Praise be to you, Lord Jesus Christ.
+"This is the gospel of the Lord.
+R/ Praise be to you, Lord Jesus Christ.

-OFFERTORY HYMN - "Fairest Lord Jesus" OUR FATHER - Mass book page 95 COMMUNION HYMN - "Down in the River to Pray" RECESSIONAL HYMN -"Hail Mary, Gentle Woman"
+OFFERTORY HYMN - "Blessed Assurance" COMMUNION HYMN - "Christ Be Our Light RECESSIONAL - "Hail Mary, Gentle Woman"

-St. Francis Weekly "Kompasitions".

-ST. MATTHEW (first century) September 21 The call of St. Matthew, the tax collector, to be one of the twelve apostles of Jesus is described in the Gospel which bears his name.
+St. Francis Weekly "Faith Renewed" ST. MATTHEW (first century) - September 21 The call of St. Matthew, the tax collector, to be one of the twelve apostles of Jesus is described in the Gospel which bears his name.
 "Jesus saw a man named Matthew at his post where taxes were collected.
 He said to him, 'Follow me!'
 And Matthew got up and followed him."
 It is hard to imagine a more unlikely person for Jesus to call as a companion than Matthew.
 Tax collectors, as agents of a hated Roman government and members of a profession known for unfairness and greed, were despised by the Jewish people.
 They were excluded from the synagogue and the temple.
 No good Jew would have anything to do with them.
-When Jesus invited Matthew to follow him and then ate at his house where Matthew's friends, outsiders like himself, were gathered, he heard the outraged comments of Capernaum's local leaders.
-"Why does he eat with tax collectors and sinners?"
-Jesus answered simply, "Those who are well have no need of a doctor; sick people do."
+When Jesus invited Matthew to follow him and than ate at his house where Matthew's friends, outsiders like himself, were gathered, he heard the outraged comments of Capernaum's local leaders "Why does he eat with tax collectors and sinners?"
+Jesus answered simply, "Those who are well have no need of a doctor, sick people do."
 By calling Matthew, Jesus invited an outcast to enjoy the healing friendship of God.
 In a lesson of love, he showed that God wants all, no matter who they are, to share his life.
-According to tradition, Matthew wrote down the stories and words of Jesus in Aramaic. the ancient language of Palestine.
-The first Gospel had its origins in him.
-Among the evangelists he is symbolized by the figure of a man, because Matthew's Gospel begins with the human origins of Jesus.
-There are reports that Matthew left Judea and preached in the East, where he was martyred in Ethopia.
-His prayer, O God, may we follow your call.
-Amen.